 Vogt Educational & Leadership Scholarships

 These scholarships honor high school seniors throughout Jefferson County who have demonstrated exceptional leadership, character, and citizenship.
-Prior to his death in 1999, Henry V. Heuser Sr. established an endowed fund at the Community Foundation of Louisville to provide the $10,000 scholarships annually to remarkable JCPS high school seniors.
+Prior to his death in 1999, Henry V. Heuser Sr. established an endowed fund at the Community Foundation of Louisville to provide the $12,000 scholarships annually to remarkable JCPS high school seniors.
 This special award honors exceptional students throughout Jefferson County who have demonstrated high standards of scholarship, leadership, character, and citizenship.
-Including this year, more than $2.7 million has been awarded to 278 students.
+More than $3 million has been awarded to 342 students through June 2022.
 Henry V. Heuser Jr. hosts an awards luncheon in March to present the scholarships.
 He typically is joined by Louisville’s mayor, the JCPS superintendent, principals, more than 100 business and community leaders, and several university and college presidents who contribute additional scholarship incentives if the awardees attend their college.
 The students are selected based on SAT/ACT scores and cumulative grade point averages (GPAs) as well as examples of community and campus leadership, participation in extracurricular activities, and recommendations from principals and community leaders.
+For more information, contact our high school office at JCPS-HSoffice@jefferson.kyschools.us.